StydeNet/html/docs/menu-generator.md

 ###action with parameters

-You can specify an action with paramaters if you pass an array instead of a string as the value of the 'action' key.
+You can specify an action with parameters if you pass an array instead of a string as the value of the 'action' key.

-The first value will be the action, and the others will be the action's parameters.
+The first value will be the action, and the others will be the action parameters.

 ###default placeholder

-If none of above options is found, then the URL will simply be the placeholder "#".
+If none of above options is found, then the URL will simply be a placeholder "#".

 ###Dynamic parameters

-Sometimes you will need to use dynamic parameters to build routes and actions, in that case instead of a value, pass a name precede with :, for example:
+Sometimes you will need to use dynamic parameters to build routes and actions, in that case, instead of a value, pass a name precede with :, for example:

 `['route' => ['profile', ':username']]`